 View a list of graduate programs by topic to discover the many opportunities that study in environmental studies provides.
 In addition to these programs, many other excellent opportunities exist in other university departments.
 Learn more about graduate school programs.

 Plan to attend one of the Environmental Studies Lunch Talks or sign up for a project during GreenWeek.
 There are many opportunities to learn about the environment and make an impact.
-See the recent events.
+See the upcoming events.

 The Austin College Center for Environmental Studies offers TEKS-aligned field trips to its Clinton and Edith Sneed Environmental Research Area and Prairie Restoration site located approximately 10 miles west of Sherman.
 The field trips are generally for 4th and 5th grades, and are led by College students.
 Learn more!